 - more likely to die from breast cancer

-If you're an African American woman, you can't change your genes.
+If you're a Black woman, you can't change your genes.
 But you can make sure that any breast cancer is diagnosed at its earliest, most treatable stage.
 If you're older than 40 with an average risk of breast cancer, this means getting a mammogram each year.
 If you have higher-than-average risk, you may have a more aggressive screening plan that starts at a younger age.
 Between mammograms, make sure your doctor or other healthcare provider does regular breast exams.
 You also should consider doing regular breast self-exams.
 Tell your doctor right away if you find anything you're concerned about.
 If you need to know how to do a self-exam, ask your doctor.